htremb/Putnam_Lab_Notebook/about.md

 permalink: /about/
 ---

-I am an undergraduate biotechnology major interested in pursing biomedical research and design post-grad.
+Hi!
+My names Hannah and I'm an undergraduate biotechnology major interested in pursing biomedical research and design post-grad.
 I am mainly interested in autoimmune diseases and how they effect the body, as well as the idea of medical marijuana research.
+Science is my bag, baby!